World Mental Health Day

 The feel good factor

-The other factor going on around food and stress is that we think it will make us feel better.
-We will have hard wired our brain through childhood; we seem to automatically know that certain foods can be comforting.
+When stressed, our body genuinely believes that food will help.
+We will have hard wired our brain through childhood; we seem to automatically know that certain foods can be comforting, especially sweet ones.

 Of course, for anyone who has dived into the large bar of Galaxy will know, you tend to feel worse afterwards.
 Certainly no better.